Fast and exact simulations of stochastic epidemics on static and temporal networks: Introduction

-In this paper, we present NEXT-Net (Next-reaction-based Epidemics eXtended to Temporal NETworks), a simulation algorithm for epidemics on both static and temporal networks.
-Our algorithm is based on the next reaction scheme.
+In this paper, we present NEXT-Net (Next-reaction-based Epidemics eXtended to Temporal NETworks), a simulation algorithm for epidemics on both static and temporal weighted networks.
+Our algorithm is based on a combination of the next reaction scheme and rejection sampling to handle temporal networks efficiently.
 By a systematic comparison in the static network case, we find that NEXT-Net is much faster than alternatives (nMGA and REGIR) in all the examples we considered.
-In particular, NEXT-Net scales approximately linearly with the network size, thus allowing efficient simulations of epidemic models on networks with million of nodes on a standard computer.
+In particular, NEXT-Net scales approximately linearly with the network size, thus allowing efficient simulations of epidemic models on networks with millions of nodes on a standard computer.
 Our algorithm is implemented in C++ for performance, and accessible from both Python and R for ease of use.